HL7/case-reporting/README.md

 See the [FHIR IG publisher documentation](http://wiki.hl7.org/index.php?title=IG_Publisher_Documentation)  for how to set up your local environment.

+In order to create and publish this implementation guide using the IG-Publisher, other modules are needed which contains the templates and static html files.
 You will also need to import these modules

 - [IG-Template](https://github.com/Healthedata1/IG-Template): a module containing all the static template and pages and build files for FHIR IG Publishing

 - If using the bash scripts `publish2.sh` you will also need the file.
-[IG-FileBuilder](https://github.com/Healthedata1/FHIR-IGPub-filebuilder): A python 3.5 script that will create the ig.json and ig.xnl file based on the content in the `resources` and `example` directories and the `definitions.csv`.
-See the inline comments for how to use and note the required python libraries you will need to run.
+[IG-FileBuilder](https://github.com/Healthedata1/FHIR-IGPub-filebuilder): A python 3.5 script that will create the ig.json and ig.xml file based on the content in the `resources` and `example` directories and the `definitions.csv`.
+See the inline comments for how to use and note the required python libraries you will need to run the script.

-#### To run the igpublisher from directly from the command line:
+#### To run the ig-publisher from directly from the command line:

 1. copy the ig.json file to the IG-Template folder
 1. run the command line from this cloned (source) directory: